 Around 95% of all car accidents are caused by some form of human error so taking out the risky human driving element could save numerous lives.
 But it’s not just that, insurance providers should hopefully save themselves a whole lot of money because (fingers crossed) fewer claims will be made.
 And in the long term that should mean car insurance premiums actually start to go down.

 This also isn’t to be confused with any semiautonomous active-safety features in modern cars, such as adaptive cruise control, lane assist or blind spot assistance.
-As the name suggests these are solely to assist drivers and were anything to happen, then the driver is typically responsible.
+As the names suggest these are solely to assist drivers and were anything to happen, then the driver is typically responsible.

 But don’t get too excited yet at the prospect of cheaper car insurance for driverless cars, because all of this is still theoretical and we probably can’t expect to own or to regularly see driverless cars on the roads for at least another decade.
 Until then, you’ll just have to make do with getting around the old 20th century way – in a car with a steering wheel that you have to turn yourself.
 And of course, that means making sure you have adequate insurance because if anything goes wrong – you can’t blame the car.
 So, it’s back to reality and comparing the market for great deals on your car insurance – let’s go.